Genetics & Genomic Sciences

 • Have already completed BY 123 and 123L, BY 124 and 124L, BY 210, CH 115/116, and CH 117/118

 • Honors Research in Genetics and Genomic Sciences can also be taken as part of the University Honors Programs.
-GGS majors generally enter their research labs in the fall semester of their junior year; however, they may begin their research work in the spring semester of their sophomore year or earlier with permission of the Program Directors.
+GGSC majors generally enter their research labs in the fall semester of their junior year; however, they may begin their research work in the spring semester of their sophomore year or earlier with permission of the Program Directors.

-• Qualified non-Honors students will be encouraged, but not required to participate in research as part of their GGS BS degree.
+• Qualified non-Honors students will be encouraged, but not required to participate in research as part of their GGSC BS degree.
 Non-Honors students must receive permission from the Program Directors before entering a research lab.
 In addition, they must complete the course requirements listed above.
 However, these students will register for the GGSC 380 Undergraduate Research in Genetics and Genomic Sciences and GGSC 492 Undergraduate Research Seminar in Genetics and Genomic Sciences courses.

 Freshman